Anniepoo/swiplchrtut/README.md

 This is a tutorial that teaches Thom Freuwirth's CHR system that comes as part of the standard **SWI-Prolog distribution.

+## Install

+Install asciidoctor

+make a directory /etc/asciidoc/themes/pathways

+copy the contents of the pathways directory under the project root into this dir

 ## Building

-to rebuild the web pages, compile all files with asciidoc
+to rebuild the web pages, compile all .md files with asciidoc

 ````
-asciidoc index.md >index.html
+asciidoc -a stylesheet=themes/pathways/style.css -a stylesdir=themes/pathways/ final.md >final.html
 ````

 and serve.